r3ntru3w4n9/Capsules/README.md

   -d DEVICE, --device DEVICE

-​		device to train model on ('cpu' or 'cuda:N', N is a positive integer)
+​		device to train model on ('cpu' or 'cuda' or 'cuda:N', N is a non negative integer)

   -P PROCESSES, --processes PROCESSES